escribano/threedi-wms-reverse-proxy/README.rst

-WMS reverse proxy for 3di scalability
+wms reverse proxy for 3di scalability
 =====================================

-On the scalability staging and production machines we have a WMS reverse proxy that is based on nginx and lua.
+On the scalability staging and production machines we have a wms reverse proxy that is based on nginx and lua.

-For local development, you can use an executable based on the wms_reverse_proxy.go file.
+For local development, you can use an executable based on this package.

 Instructions for local deployment
 ---------------------------------